turnspike/ninjarc/README.md

 # Why?

 Get In And Get Out of some random server with color and comfort.
 Zero dependencies to install.
 No plugins.
-The only external tool used is [fuzzy-finder](https://github.com/junegunn/fzf/), which is portable.
+The only external tool used is [fuzzy-finder](https://github.com/junegunn/fzf/).
+This is an experiment in minimalism.

 ![ninjarc screenshot](https://github.com/turnspike/ninjarc/raw/master/screenshot.png)

-This is an experiment in minimalism.

 # Installation
 ```sh